viniarck/nvimhost-d/README.md

 }
 ```

-## Install
+## How to install

-- Simply fetch it using `dub`.
-Whenever you import a module from the `nvimhost` package, it'll be built as a library by default.
+- Fetch it using `dub`, and use it as a library in your source code by importing the `nvimhost` package:

 ```
 dub fetch nvimhost